Sinux1/CILISP/README.md

 ---
 #### Task 4
-- I tested the precision of the equal operation by comparing 0 to 0.000...1 with increasing number of decimal digits until the comparison returned true, and found that this implementation, on my development PC, will return true when the number of zeroes that follow the decimal, preceding the last 1, is 322.
-That is, 322 zeroes and a 1 after the decimal is considered 0 and when compared to 0 will evaluate to true.
+- I tested the precision of the equal operation by comparing 0 to 0.000...1 with increasing number of decimal digits until the comparison returned true, and found that this implementation, on my development PC, will return true once the number of zeroes that follow the decimal, preceding the last 1, is 322.
+That is, at least 322 zeroes and a 1 after the decimal is considered 0 and when compared to 0 with `equal` operator will evaluate to true.
 - Any instruction containing a read function is always executed from stdin, and is never redirected from a file.
 ---